How hydrodynamic interactions alter polymer stretching in turbulence: Stretching statistics amidst HI

 \subsection{HI steepen the coil-stretch transition}

 We expect HI to alter the relaxation time of a chain, in a manner that depends on the number of beads.
 This implies that the true Weissenberg number of a chain with HI should differ from $\Wi = \lambda \tau^D$, the value for a free draining chain, by a factor that depends on $\h$ and $\Nb$.
 Now, if such a rescaling of the Weissenberg number was the only effect of HI, then the results in Fig.~\ref{fig:avgR-Wi} should show that increasing $\h$ simply translates the curves of $\Rmean$ versus $\Wi$ to the left (for dumbbells) or to the right (for chains).
 We now check if this is the case.
 We first define a critical $\Wic$ as the value of $\Wi$ at which $\Rmean$ attains half its large-$\Wi$ asymptote.
-We then define a rescaled $\Wistar \equiv (1/2) \Wi/\Wic$, so that the curves for all $\h$ coincide at the transition point $\Wistar = 1/2$.
-The question is whether the curves entirely collapse after this rescaling or not.
+We then define a rescaled $\Wistar \equiv (1/2) \Wi/\Wic$, so that the curves for all $\h$ coincide at the transition point $\Wistar = \Wistar_c = 1/2$.
+This rescaling is therefore an empirical shift of the Weissenberg number, based on a $\h$ dependent time scale that is determined from the results, \textit{post facto}, such that the mean extension undergoes a rapid increase at $\Wistar = 1/2$ for all values of $\h$. \rp{One may view $\Wistar$ as the Weissenberg number that would be obtained if the $\h$ dependent time scale that controls the coil-stretch transition were used to nondimensionalize the Lyapunov exponent.} The question is whether the curves entirely collapse after this rescaling or not.

-The rescaled plots of $\Rmean$ as a function of $\Wistar$ are presented in Fig.~\ref{fig:avgR-Wistar}.
-The rescaling accounts quite well for the weak effect of HI on dumbbells [Fig.~\ref{fig:avgR-Wistar}(a)].
-The effect on chains [Fig.~\ref{fig:avgR-Wistar}(b)], however, is subtle and cannot be accounted for by rescaling $\Wi$, i.e, by using a HI-modified elastic relaxation time.
-Instead, we see that HI steepens the coil-stretch transition [Fig.~\ref{fig:avgR-Wistar}(b)], causing chains below $\Wicstar$ to stretch less and those above $\Wicstar$ to stretch more. {This effect is stronger for chains with more beads [compare the results for $ \Nb = 20$ and 10 in Fig.~\ref{fig:avgR-Wistar}(b,d)].
-Indeed, for a given non-zero value of $\h$, chains with more beads undergo a sharper coil-stretch transition (see Fig. S1 of the supplemental material \citep{supplement}, where the results of Fig.~\ref{fig:avgR-Wistar} are replotted to facilitate a comparison of chains with the same $\h$ but different $\Nb$). }
+The rescaled plots of $\Rmean$ as a function of $\Wistar$ are presented in Fig.~\ref{fig:avgR-Wistar}. \rp{For dumbbells, the weak effects of HI, seen in Fig.~\ref{fig:avgR-Wi}(a), become negligible after the rescaling [see Fig.~\ref{fig:avgR-Wistar}(a)].
+In contrast, the much stronger effects of HI on twenty-bead chains [Fig.~\ref{fig:avgR-Wi}(b)] cannot be accounted for by rescaling $\Wi$,} i.e, by using a HI-modified elastic relaxation time.
+Indeed, Fig.~\ref{fig:avgR-Wistar}(b) shows that HI steepens the coil-stretch transition, by causing chains below $\Wicstar$ to stretch less and those above $\Wicstar$ to stretch more.
+In other words, on comparing chains with and without HI, \rp{at the same distance from the corresponding coil-stretch transitions}, we find that HI causes stiff chains to stretch less and moderately elastic chains to stretch more.